Contact us

 Problems with speech

-A person may find it difficult to follow a conversation and this may result in them from not joining a conversation.
+A person may find it difficult to follow a conversation and this may result in them not participating in conversations with family and friends.
 They may also struggle to find the right word or forget the names of close friends or family members.

 Most dementias have specific symptoms that can help you to distinguish between the different types.
 Although the symptoms associated with each type of dementia are common, be aware that every dementia is different and symptoms may vary from person to person.